CD-Hong/cd-hong.github.io/_pages/publications.md

 {% for post in site.publications reversed %}
   {% include archive-single.html %}

+{% endfor %}

 ## Work in Progress

-1. Mutual Funds and Capital Flows, with Jaewon Choi, Sebastiao Oliveira, and Jay Rafi.
+1. **Mutual Funds and Capital Flows**, with Jaewon Choi, Sebastiao Oliveira, and Jay Rafi.

-{% endfor %}